Skip to main content

 Basic Setup

-Add one line to your app’s entry point (usually or _layout.tsx, App.tsx, or index.ts):
+Add one line to your app’s entry point (_layout.tsx, App.tsx, index.ts, or similar):

 import { Limelight } from "@getlimelight/sdk";